 If you live with stiff, swollen, painful joints, you might be one of the 54 million Americans with arthritis.
-Sujan Gogu, DO, and Jose A. Cobos, MD, diagnose arthritis and offer personalized care at OrthoCare in Harlingen, Texas.
+Sujan Gogu, DO, and Stephanie Baker, MD, diagnose arthritis and offer personalized care at OrthoCare in Harlingen, Texas.
 Their goal is to reduce your pain and help you get back to your regular activities.
 Don’t ignore joint pain.
 Call OrthoCare or schedule a consultation online today for expert care.

 Arthritis is a group of over 100 different diseases that cause inflammation, pain, and stiffness in your joints.
 Some of the common symptoms of arthritis include: